danijar/crafter/README.md

 avoiding or defending against monsters.

 - **Generalization:** New procedurally generated map for each episode.
-- **Exploration:** Materials unlock new tools which unlock new materials.
+- **Exploration:** Materials unlock new tools which in turn unlock new materials.
 - **Memory:** Input images show small part of the world centered at the agent.
-- **Nontrivial survival:** Must find food and avoid or defend against zombies.
+- **Survival:** Must find food and avoid or defend against creatures.
-- **Easy usage:** Image inputs and flat categorical action space.
 - **Reproducible:** All randomness is controlled by a single seed.
+- **Easy to use:** Image inputs and flat categorical action space.

 ## Play Yourself